happycog/Antenna/README.md

 Antenna for ExpressionEngine 2 & 3
 ========

 **Antenna** is a plugin that will generate the exact, most up-to-date YouTube, Vimeo, Wistia, or Viddler embed code available.
 With an [embed.ly](http://embed.ly/) API key, you also have access to [hundreds more video providers](http://embed.ly/providers).
-You also have access to the video's title, its author, the author's YouTube/Vimeo URL, and a thumbnail.
+In addition to the video's embed code, **Antenna** also provides you with the video's title, its author, the author's YouTube/Vimeo URL, and a thumbnail.
 All you have to do is pass it a single URL.

 You can also output various pieces of metadata about the video.